-Brussels-based TUKAN performed at Belgium’s Dour Festival with a groove-inspired electro jazz set.
-While the band itself is fairly new, its experienced members are pushing it beyond the Belgian scene.
+Brussels-based TUKAN showcased a groove-inspired electro jazz set at Belgium’s Dour Festival.
+While the band itself is fairly new, its members come with a lot of experience to push TUKAN beyond the Belgian scene.
 TUKAN shares their journey along with what’s to come in their upcoming album in a Q&A below.

 How did TUKAN start?

 The band began during the COVID lockdown.
 Throughout that time we entered and won the Concours-Circuit contest.
 The first EP was released after the first wave.
 We were then finally able to perform around Belgium and abroad for a full year.
 With all this momentum, our debut album, Atoll, is due out at the end of November 2022.

 What got you going during and after lockdown?

 This isn’t our first project together.
 We have over 8 years of experience in other bands.
 The only new addition to TUKAN came with our drummer.
 Since we’ve been active in the Belgian scene for a while, it’s been easy to get out there.
 We’ve performed with bands like ECHT!, and found a home for ourselves at the Brussels venue, Volta.
 It’s been a great place for us to experiment and practice.

 The inspiration comes from studying jazz at the Jazz Studio in Antwerp.
 It’s also a genre we all connect with, and we look to local acts like STUFF as a source of inspiration.
 Being based in Brussels, the city lends itself to experimentation with the genre.
 There’s a lot of likeminded musicians around us doing similar things which helps us grow as a band.